frePPLe/frepple/doc/user-guide/model-reference/operation-materials.rst

                                   | This is a required field.
 operation       operation         | Operation to which the material flow is associated.
                                   | This is a required field.
-quantity        double            Material quantity being consumed or produced per unit of
+quantity        double            | Material quantity being consumed or produced per unit of
                                     the operationplan.
+transferbatch   double            | Batch size by in which material is produced or consumed.
+                                  | Only relevant for flows of type batch_transfer.
+                                  | The default is null, in which case we default to produce
+                                    at the end when the quantity is positive, or consume at the start when the quantity is negative.
 effective_start dateTime          | Date after which the material consumption is valid.
                                   | Before this date the planned quantity is always 0.
 effective_end   dateTime          | Date at which the material consumption becomes invalid.